pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 For more details on each option see [Elastic Search Multi Match Query][es-query-multi-match].

 The next section I’ll add is for highlighting the matched keywords inside the text.
-We want to match both fields, `title` and `body`, and encapsulate them in a `<mark>` tag.
+We want to match both fields, `title` and `body,` and encapsulate them in a `<mark>` tag.

 ```ruby